ShashankSetty42/MAL-Telegram-Bot/README.md

 ## Files

-There are four python files included in this repo:
+There are four files included in this repo:

 * mal_scraper.py -> used for scraping info from MAL page of the anime
 * config.cfg -> file used to abstract your bot token